Battle of Basra (2008): Background

 During the invasion of Iraq, Basra was the first city to fall to Coalition forces, following two weeks of fighting between the British and Iraqi forces.
 Following the collapse of the Iraqi government, a number of Shi'ite Islamist groups, including the Sadrist Trend led by Muqtada al-Sadr, the Supreme Islamic Iraqi Council and Fadhila, were able to expand their influence in Basra, solidifying their standing following the January 2005 elections.
 Basra became a center of smuggling activity in Iraq, including cigarette smuggling, opium from Afghanistan via Iran, oil and gas smuggling, illegal weapons, and other criminal rackets.
 Violence steadily increased as the three parties vied for control of Basra's resources, continuing through 2005 and 2006.
 At the same time, attacks on British forces increased following the use of highly sophisticated explosively formed penetrators (EFPs) smuggled in by Iran restricting the British to their bases, which militia then targeted with rocket and mortar fire on a regular basis.
 The Mahdi Army also enforced strict Islamic rule in Basra, threatening women for wearing makeup and punishing individuals for playing secular Western and Arabic music.

 In late September 2006, British forces launched Operation Sinbad, a six-month operation originally intended to purge militia from the Iraqi police but eventually targeted the militias directly.
 However, British forces did not have sufficient numbers and despite a temporary decrease in violence, British troops were again under attack and withdrew to their positions at the palace and the airport.

 The UK military returned control of Basra to the Iraqi forces in December 2007 and concentrated its forces at the city airport.

 In February 2008, Muqtada al-Sadr's followers renewed a ceasefire which had been declared in August 2007, under which they pledged not to attack rival armed groups or American forces in Iraq.
-General Qassem Suleimani of the Iranian Revolutionary Guard Corps (IRGC) ordered this truce.
+General Qasem Soleimani of the Iranian Revolutionary Guard Corps (IRGC) ordered this truce.
 The truce, however, came under strain in the weeks before the battle as Iraqi forces detained "rogue" militia members.